yiyuanzhong/thirdparty/README.md

 Dependency is always a headache for C/C++ applications, nor it's easy for web apps.
 You need to find a proper distro and rely on packages it provides, and you need great efforts to make sure your develop machine has the same environment as the production machines.
-It's even worth when you're running multiple applications distributed in different time on the same production server, the dependencies can conflict.
+It's even worse when you're running multiple applications distributed in different time on the same production server, the dependencies can conflict.

 In short, thirdparty is a distro without toolchain.